Trump is in Israel to tout a ceasefire he believes could foster lasting Middle East peace

-JERUSALEM (AP) — President Donald Trump was in Israel on Monday to celebrate the U.S.-brokered ceasefire and hostage deal between Israel and Hamas, an agreement that he declared had effectively ended the war and opened the door to building a durable peace in the Middle East.
+JERUSALEM (AP) — President Donald Trump was in Israel on Monday to celebrate the U.S.-brokered ceasefire and hostage deal between Israel and Hamas before continuing on to Egypt for a key summit that he hopes will solidify an end to the war and pave the way for a more durable peace in the Middle East.

-As he disembarked from Air Force One, a convoy of vehicles carried into Israel the first hostages released by Hamas as part of the deal.
+Israeli Prime Minister Benjamin Netanyahu will join Trump in Egypt, along with more than two dozen other leaders, according to the White House.
+The plans were finalized during a phone call with Egyptian President Abdel Fattah el-Sissi while Trump was at the Knesset, the Israeli parliament — Trump's first stop on a whirlwind trip to the region.

+Trump may also stop at the Sheba Medical Center to meet some of the newly released Israeli hostages.
+Twenty were released as part of an agreement intended to end the conflict that began on Oct.
+7, 2023, attack by Hamas-led militants.
+By early afternoon, Israel also began to release Palestinian prisoners.

+Trump will also insist that “Israel has won all that can be won by force of arms" and “it is time to translate these victories against terrorists on the battlefield into the ultimate prize of peace and prosperity."

+In a gesture to Iran, which fought a brief war with Israel earlier this year, Trump plans to say that “the hand of friendship and cooperation is always open.”

-Israeli President Isaac Herzog and Prime Minister Benjamin Netanyahu greeted Trump on the tarmac as a military band played.
+Israeli President Isaac Herzog and Netanyahu greeted Trump on the tarmac as a military band played.
 In Hostages Square in Tel Aviv, the site of continuous demonstrations during two years of war, the crowd cheered for Trump.

-The U.S. leader was then whisked off to the Knesset, where he's scheduled to speak to Israeli lawmakers.
-After arriving, he signed the guest book.

-“This is my great honor — a great and beautiful day,” Trump wrote.
-“A new beginning.”

-Amir Ohana, the Knesset speaker, welcomed Trump by saying “we’ve been longing for this day.”
+Amir Ohana, the Knesset speaker, welcomed Trump to the parliament by saying “we’ve been longing for this day.”
 Some people in the gallery wore red hats that said ”Trump, The Peace President."

 The first phase of the ceasefire agreement calls for the release of the final 48 hostages held by Hamas; the release of hundreds of Palestinian prisoners held by Israel; a surge of humanitarian aid to Gaza; and a partial pullback by Israeli forces from Gaza’s main cities.